ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-03-28-new-it-trends.md

 **Social networking**

 Computers are affecting the way we communicate.
 Today every application should have integration with Facebook, Twitter and Instagram.
-You can’t just measure the average speed of your car.
+You can't just measure the average speed of your car.
 You need to make a snapshot of the speedometer, share it with your friends and allow them to comment on it.
 Video players should not play video only.
 They have to have rating systems and opportunity to share comments on Facebook.

 Each system should allow us to login with Facebook credentials.
-Some of them are so closely integrated with one of the networks that can’t be used without it.
+Some of them are so closely integrated with one of the networks that can't be used without it.
 This point is connected with the previous one.
-Social networks become an important part of users’ lives and experience.
+Social networks become an important part of users' lives and experience.

 [![image02](/static/img/2016/03/image02-300x225.jpg)](/static/img/2016/03/image02.jpg)